Last Updated on February 24, 2024 by Goya

 I may or may not have read too much into the dress code at St. Peter’s Basilica and made my poor brother wear long trousers in 35 degrees weather, while I floated around in a linen midi dress.
 It turns out they are more than accommodating at the basilica.
 Even short shorts are okay if covered.
 You can borrow shawls to wrap around your hip at the entrance.

-Back to Rome
+From Vatican City Back to Rome

 On our way back, we walk along the Tiber and make sure we visit Castel Sant’Angelo and take an obligatory tourist picture on St. Angelo Bridge (Ponte Sant’Angelo):